pokedev-code/retail-monitors/monitors/bigw/README.md

-# Big W Stock Monitor
+# Big W Stock Monitor - Playwright Enhanced

 Monitors Big W product categories for new restocks and sends Discord notifications.

 ## ⚠️ Important Note - Bot Detection

-**Big W has strong bot detection** that actively blocks automated requests (both Playwright and requests library).
-You may experience:
+**Big W has VERY strong bot detection** that actively blocks automated requests.
+This monitor now uses:
-- `ERR_HTTP2_PROTOCOL_ERROR` with Playwright
+- ✅ **Playwright** with anti-detection features
+- ✅ **HTTP/2 disabled** to avoid protocol errors
+- ✅ **Browser fingerprint masking** (webdriver, plugins, languages)
-- `ConnectionResetError` with requests library
+- ✅ **Proxy support** with automatic rotation

-This monitor is provided as a **starting point** for when:
-1. Big W's bot detection eases
-2. You find workarounds (residential proxies, session management, etc.)
-3. You adapt the code for your specific use case
+**However**, Big W may still block you without residential proxies.
+This monitor provides the foundation - you'll likely need to add proxies to use it reliably

 ## How It Works